-Any employee who believes he or she has been discriminated against in retaliation for "blowing the whistle" on a safety problem or environmental violation, or for engaging in other activity protected under the whistleblower law.
+Any employee who believes he or she has been discriminated against in retaliation for blowing the whistle on a safety problem or environmental violation, or for engaging in other activity protected under the whistleblower law can file a complaint.

 Adverse changes to the whistleblower’s terms and conditions of employment are prohibited.
 This includes a wide range of actions from reprimands to terminations and blacklisting.

-These laws are administered by the US Department of Labor (DOL).
-Complaints must be filed in writing and should be mailed to: US Department of Labor Office of the Assistant Secretary Occupational Safety and Health Administration - Room: S2315 200 Constitution Avenue Washington, DC 20210 202-693-2000
+These listed environmental laws are administered by the U.S. Department of Labor (DOL).
+Any complaints under these federal environmental laws must be filed in writing and mailed to the DOL Office of the Occupational Safety and Health Administration.

-A complaint under six of the environmental statutes must be filed with the DOL in writing within 30 days of the time an employee learns that he or she will be, or has been, subjected to discrimination, harassment or retaliation.
+A complaint under six of the environmental statutes listed above must be filed with the DOL in writing within 30 days of the time an employee learns that he or she will be, or has been, subjected to discrimination, harassment, or retaliation.

 Many states have enacted laws to protect whistleblowers.
-Most of these laws have a longer statue of limitations and other benefits unavailable under federal law.
-The National Whistleblowers Center has published a compilation of all Federal laws and regulations protecting whistleblowers.
-Also, The New Whistleblower's Handbook: A Step-by-Step Guide to Doing What's Right and Protecting Yourself.
-The Handbook is the first-ever consumer's guide to whistleblowing.
+Most of these laws have a longer statute of limitations and other benefits unavailable under federal law.
+In addition, other federal U.S. laws with a broader scope also may apply to whistleblowers looking to disclose evidence of environmental waste or misconduct.
+Laws such as the False Claims Act , Foreign Corrupt Practices Act , Securities Exchange Act and the Commodity Exchange Act contain whistleblower protections and provisions that allow individuals with original information to expose environmental crimes like wildlife trafficking, illegal logging, and illegal fishing and pollution.
+If interested in learning more about the protections for whistleblowers exposing these crimes, our FAQ page covers everything from illegal timber trade whistleblowers to wildlife whistleblowers.
+Additionally, The New Whistleblower's Handbook: A Step-by-Step Guide to Doing What's Right and Protecting Yourself is the first-ever consumer's guide to whistleblowing.
 It contains twenty-one clear and comprehensive rules that fully explain the how to effectively blow the whistle.
 This book is also available directly from the publisher, or at a public library.
 It is very important that you review this resource in order to determine what laws may protect you and whether you need to take immediate action to protect your rights.
-For more information about this and other whistleblower publications, please visit the National Whistleblowers Center’s Book Store.
+For more information, please visit the National Whistleblowers Center’s Book Store .

 - Back pay with interest